krisppurg/dimscord/README.md

  * The other nim discord library has bunch of issues and it's unmaintained.

  ## FAQ:
- What is Nim?
+ * What is Nim?
    * Nim is a young statically-typed programming language that compiles to C/C++/JavaScript.
 It's similar to python and it's syntax is more clear.
 [You can read it more in the official website for Nim](https://nim-lang.org)

- Where is the Documentation for the library in devel?
+ * Where is the Documentation for the library in devel?
    * https://krisppurg.github.io/dimscord-devel-docs

 ## Notes:
- * For compressing data and stuff you would need zlib1.(dll,dylib,so.1) to be installed, you can put it at your `.nimble/bin` directory or just simply put it at your folder.
+ * For compressing data and stuff you would need a zlib1 file to be installed, you can put it at your `.nimble/bin` directory or just simply put it at your folder.
+They have to be either a dylib, dll or so.1 file.
- * Voice support will be added on later.
+ * Voice support will be added.
  * If your bot is in a large guild (>50-250 large_threshold), I'd recommend turning off guild_subscriptions or use intents, if you want to get a guild member use the requestGuildMembers proc, that way you can get a specific guild member from a large guild; if you have presence intent enabled and you are debugging with a large guild, dont debug because it will slow down your bot.
- * If you are interested in contributing to Dimscord, I'd recommend reading the CONTRIBUTING.md file.

-## How to install Dimscord:
-### Step 1: Install Nim
+## Getting Started:

- You can use [choosenim](https://github.com/dom96/choosenim) or you could download it from [Nim's website](https://nim-lang.org/install.html)
+1. Install Nim using [choosenim](https://github.com/dom96/choosenim) or [Nim's website](https://nim-lang.org/install.html)

- ### Step 2: Install Dimscord
- You'd can install Dimscord via Nimble using `nimble install dimscord` or Github `git clone https://github.com/krisppurg/dimscord`
+2. Install Dimscord via Nimble using `nimble install dimscord` or Github `git clone https://github.com/krisppurg/dimscord`

-You will need at least Nim 1.2.0 to install dimscord
+   * You will need at least Nim 1.2.0 to install dimscord

- ### Step 3: Enjoy.
+3. Read the Wiki or Examples for referencing.
+Maybe even rewrite your bot if you want to switch.

+4. Start coding!
 Stay up-to-date with the latest Dimscord release and stuff.

 ## Quick Example:
 ```nim